SKU Compass vs Stocky: The Honest Comparison for Multi-Channel Brands (2026)

 Stocky is software-only.
 For brands at $5M-$50M ARR with limited internal supply chain expertise, software-alone is sometimes a gap.
 If you’re spending 4+ hours/week interpreting Stocky’s forecasts and you’d rather pay someone to do it for you and just review recommendations, that’s a managed-service ask.
 Stocky doesn’t offer it.

-If none of those four apply — stay with Stocky.
+If none of those four apply — Shopify’s native inventory is your free baseline.

 The honest alternative ranking (if you’re moving)